 Jon Dulin dug himself out of $10,000 in credit-card debt and now plans to retire by 50.
-So the creator of the Money Smart Guides blog has seen how money can give you more options in life, he said.
+So, the creator of the Money Smart Guides blog has seen for himself how money can give you more options in life.

 “For me, money has brought happiness in this way,” Dulin said.
 “Because my wife and I worked hard and saved a lot every month, I took advantage of starting my own business.
 Had we not saved as we did, I wouldn’t have that option.”

 Ben Edwards aims to help people have a better life through the money tips he offers on his Money Smart Life blog.
-He has learned that the amount of happiness money can offer may vary throughout life.
+He has learned that the amount of happiness money can offer varies throughout life.

 “For example, right now we’re raising our three kids,” Edwards said.
 “It makes us happy to be able to afford to pay for the extracurricular things that help them develop and learn.”